Modix3D/Modix-V3-configuration-and-Macro-files/README.md

 If an update to RepRapFirmware happens, and the configuration files have been updated to work with the new RRF update, this will be Version 3.5.0 Config A for the first release.

+**3.4.1 Config D update notes**

+- Fixed a bug with the Griffin auto-Z probe for the Duet enabled printers
+- Updated the tilt calibration process to better work with the Griffin
+- the Z-offset and PID macro's now automatically write their results of their calibration processes to config_probe.g and PID_tune_E0.g or PID_tune_E1.g, no longer requiring you to edit those files manually.

 **3.4.1 Config C update notes**

 - Adjusted the bed.g to work for all duex enabled printers in the same fashion, no longer requiring the BLTouch X/Y offset, but rather going off the max movement area of the nozzle.